heisenbug0/radio_app/README.md

 python manage.py runserver
 ```

-The application will be available at `http://localhost:8000/`
+Bellefu Radio will be available at `http://localhost:8000/`

 ### Admin Panel
 Access the admin panel at `http://localhost:8000/admin/`